DanielBradac/ShroomNest-backend/README.md

 - Ventilation management
   - Manual (ON/OFF)
   - Periodic - turns fans on and off after set *run* and *wait* periods
+- Parallel mode
+  - ON - humidifier and fans can run simultaniously.
+  - OFF - humidifier will wait for fans to finish their job before they turn on and vice versa.

 # API endpoints
 * /status - current temperature and humidity from BME280